LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 An amortization schedule is a month-by-month map of how a fixed-payment installment loan is expected to be repaid.
 Each row usually includes payment number, payment amount, interest portion, principal portion, and remaining balance.
 Beginners often feel intimidated by the table, but the underlying idea is simple: interest is charged on the outstanding balance, so early in the loan the balance is high and the interest slice of a fixed payment is large.
 As the balance declines, the interest slice shrinks and the principal slice grows.
 That mechanical shift is why extra principal payments early can save more interest than the same extra dollars late.

 From an SEO perspective, people search amortization schedule explained, how to read amortization table, and why does my mortgage payment interest change.
 Semantically, those queries map to the same concept: payment allocation over time.
 This article uses headings and lists to mirror how readers scan for definitions, examples, pitfalls, and calculator reinforcement.
 You can generate and explore schedules interactively with the Amortization Calculator and cross-check payment math using the Payment Calculator when you want to isolate principal and interest without other housing costs.
+Next steps for decisions: how much loan you can actually afford, loan vs cash: real cost comparison, and fixed vs variable interest rate.

 The four columns you should learn to read first